Last Updated on Apr 21, 2022

 One of the silly mistakes we make is, to sync the events with iCloud one must require selecting the default calendar otherwise iCloud will not respond to saved events on other iPhones or iPads. iOS can only sync over the default calendar, not local calendars.

 - Step 2: Open Calendar and select the default calendar.

-Fix 6: Sync iCloud Calendar to mac: Events, Holidays and More
+Fix 6: Sync iCloud Calendar to mac: Events, Holidays, and More

-Mac Users can access iPhone’ iCloud Calendar Events for Reminder, Holidays on your Other Apple Devices that signed in with the same Apple ID.
+Mac Users can access iPhone’ iCloud Calendar Events for Reminder, Holidays on your Other Apple Devices that are signed in with the same Apple ID.
 Also, We can access New Events that are created on Mac to iPhone, iPad.
-Make sure all of your Apple devices have to permission to use iCloud Calendar.
+Make sure all of your Apple devices have permission to use iCloud Calendar.
 First Check iCloud Calendar Syncing is enabled for iPhone, iPad, [Settings app on iPhone/iPad > Tap on Profile Name > Tap on iCloud > Scroll to Calendar toggle and enable it].